jgeraigery/SpotlightHelp/pages/ConnectVMware/vmware_collections.md

 ---
 title: VMware collections
 tags: [collections]
-summary: "The following collections are used for the displays."
+summary: "The following collections are used for the VMware displays."
 sidebar: c_vmware_sidebar
 permalink: vmware_collections.html
 folder: ConnectVMware